Skordalia Recipe (Greek Potato and Garlic Dip)

 Skordalia is a very versatile dish that goes really well with various foods.
 Here are some serving suggestions:

-With Fried Cod: This Greek potato and garlic dip can be served cold or at room temperature.
+With Fried Cod: This Greek potato and garlic dip can be served at room temperature.
 Skordalia is traditionally served alongside crispy fried cod, making for a delicious and classic pairing.

 Part of Mezze: Skordalia can be added alongside other traditional mezze platters such as tzatziki , melitzanosalata, or tirokafteri.